-Ed graduated from Stetson University in Deland, FL, in 1984 with a B.S. in Biology and later earned a M.S. in Environmental Engineering Sciences from the University of Florida, majoring in wetlands ecology and hazardous waste management.
+Ed graduated from Stetson University in Deland, FL, with a B.S. in Biology and later earned a M.S. in Environmental Engineering Sciences from the University of Florida, majoring in wetlands ecology and hazardous waste management.
 He was a career Army officer, retiring as a colonel after 28 years of service.
-His military career included over a decade of command assignments in the U.S. Army Corps of Engineers (USACE), including the Pacific Ocean Division, supervising four districts in Alaska, Hawaii, and Asia; Savannah District and Walla Walla (WA) District of USACE; and engineer company commander in the 1st Special Forces Operational Detachment – Delta.
-Ed has always been an out-of-the-box thinker and leader and has brought that spirit of innovation to Dawson.
+His military career included over a decade of command assignments in the U.S. Army Corps of Engineers (USACE), including the Pacific Ocean Division, supervising four districts in Alaska, Hawaii, and Asia; Savannah District and Walla Walla (WA) District of USACE; and engineer company commander in a special operations unit.

 Ed served as an environmental staff officer in the Portland District.
-His education as an environmental biologist prepared him well in managing the numerous environmental programs in USACE; he was Commander, North District, Gulf Region Division, Iraq, during Operation Iraqi Freedom; he recently served as the deputy commander of the USACE Transatlantic Division in Kabul, coordinating over $12B in construction in support of coalition and Afghan forces; and in 2005 as the military advisor and chief of staff to the NATO Senior Civilian Representative for Afghanistan in Kabul, the former foreign minister of Turkey, Minister Hikmet Çetin.
+His education as an environmental biologist prepared him well in managing numerous environmental programs in USACE; he was Commander, North District, Gulf Region Division, Iraq, during Operation Iraqi Freedom; his last assignment was as deputy commander of the USACE Transatlantic Division in Kabul, coordinating over $12B in construction in support of coalition and Afghan forces; and in 2005 he served as the military advisor and chief of staff to the NATO Senior Civilian Representative for Afghanistan in Kabul, the former foreign minister of Turkey, Minister Hikmet Çetin.